May 4, 2022

 Arriving at Campus

 - Students who must isolate will be able to start the semester online to avoid missing any class days.
+Specific details will be provided prior to the first day of class.

 - Students who cannot gain immediate access to their residence due to increased risk will be able to start the semester online at home to avoid missing any class days.
+In such cases, specific details will be provided prior to the first day of class.

 - Overnight guests will need to reserve accommodations off-campus at local hotels.